 There are three scenarios of how long should I spend in Buenos Aires:

-1. Buenos Aires is the start of your journey in Argentina and you will leave via Chile or Brasil.
+- Buenos Aires is the start of your journey in Argentina and you will leave via Chile or Brasil.

-2. Argentina’s capital city is planned at the end of your trip.
+- Argentina’s capital city is planned at the end of your trip.

-3. Buenos Aires will be the start and end of your trip.
+- Buenos Aires will be the start and end of your trip.

 1. Buenos Aires is the start of your trip

 Day two and three you will have a complete day to explore other areas of the city.
-I listed some “things to do in Buenos Aires” and a “book the best tango show in Buenos Aires“.
-Sure, check it out.
+I listed some “things to do in Buenos Aires”ย and a “book the best tango show in Buenos Aires“. ย Sure, check it out.

 A good idea is to go on a bike tour in Buenos Aires.
 You will discover the city in one day and it’s incredibly fun to ride a bike.
 Get here all the bike tour in Buenos Aires available.

 How many days in Buenos Aires you can enjoy depends on your time of arrival in the capital city.
 If it is in the morning we would recommend 2 nights in Buenos Aires.
-You will not have the jetlag, so you can explore Buenos Aires right away.
+You will not have jetlag, so you can explore Buenos Aires right away.

-We would recommend 3 nights in Buenos Aires if your flight arrives in the evening.
+I would recommend 3 nights in Buenos Aires if your flight arrives in the evening.
 This gives you 2 full days in Buenos Aires.

 3. Buenos Aires is at the start and end of your trip.

 Visiting two times, how great!
 But how many days in Buenos Aires will be good?
 Out of experience, we can suggest staying 2 nights in Buenos Aires at the start of your trip.
-This gives you time to get comfortable in the new time-zone and start without jetlag on your trip to Argentina.
+This gives you time to get comfortable in the new time zone and start without jetlag on your trip to Argentina.

 Welcome back for the second time in Buenos Aires.
-Here it depends also on your time of arrival in the city of tango.
+Here it depends also on your time of arrival in the city of Tango.
 Two nights if your flight arrives before midday and 3 nights if you arrive in the evening.
 Giving you the best possibilities to discover the city, enjoy a tango show, going out for dinner, hop on the bus, …

-4 Comments
+7 Comments

-1. Hop on Hop off bus.
+Hop on Hop off bus.
 There are 2 but both lack detail and are totally confusing and difficult for tourists to find where to get on them.
 You can buy a ticket online, but some need to be validated at a location that is not the starting point.
 Is there somewhere that explains them, or are they not so useful?

-• Hi Max, thanks for your input.
+Hi Max, thanks for your input.
 I recently did an update to the post with more information about the routes.
 Indeed, it’s a bit strange that you cannot hop on the bus with an e-ticket :-/

 Glen, I thoroughly enjoy your service add Emma regular contributor to the quest to keep you fully caffeinated.
-I think it’s incredible that you offer the service for free and recommended it to several friends who are interested in Argentina.
+I think itโs incredible that you offer the service for free and recommended it to several friends who are interested in Argentina.
 As a dual UK/US citizen who has been fully vaccinated and is anxious to get to Argentina as soon as possible, I am wondering if you could alert myself and others to any future developments for different nationalities?
 My second question is about real estate.
 I had hoped to go to BA pre-Covid to look into purchasing a flat, is it possible to start real estate purchase conversations online now, or even get video tours of apartments that are on the market?
 Thanks

-• Hi Grover 👋, many thanks for your support.
+Hi Grover ๐, many thanks for your support.
 Good idea to make a list per country as soon there is some development about the Argentina border.
 I will work on it :-).
 About your future apartment.
 I think it’s a service that the real estate agent can provide.
 I searched our apartment on Zonaprop.
 Cheers!